Tag Archives: Low Carb

 Directions: With paper towel, pat the chuck roast dry.
 Mix the Tapioca Flour, Salt and Pepper together with a whisk, and season the Chuck Roast.
 In a large heavy pan over medium high heat, add your olive oil, and brown the chuck roast for 5 minutes and then flip it over and brown it on the other side for 5 more minutes.

-Meanwhile, slice the onion and place it in the bottom of a large slow cooker.
+Meanwhile, slice the onion and dice the peppers, and place in the bottom of a large slow cooker.
 Whisk together the spices, tomato paste, broth, garlic, and fish sauce.
 When beef is browned, place it on top of the sliced onions in the crockpot.
 Pour the sauce over the top.
 Cook on low covered for 8 hours in the crockpot.
 Remove the Beef from the crockpot after 8 hours and shred it with two forks.
 Add it back to the sauce and stir in 1/2 cup coconut milk right before serving.

 For the “noodles”, one hour before serving, preheat your oven to 375º degrees.
 Slice a medium sized spaghetti squash in half, and remove the seeds.
 Season the inside with salt and pepper.
 Place in a baking pan cut side down with 1/2 cup of water.
 Bake for one hour.
 Right before serving, remove from the oven, and cool for about ten minutes so it is easy to handle.
 (It should pierce easily with a knife.)
 Flip the squash over and run a fork along the inside of the squash, making noodles.